The 4 Main Types of Body Fat—And Why You Should Care

 An adult of normal or below-normal weight naturally stores about two to three ounces—enough to burn 250 calories over the course of three hours when stimulated.
 As for standing in a cold shower to lose weight, theoretically it could work; but the clinical proof of "shivering yourself skinny" has yet to be seen.
 While standing in a freezing shower isn't healthy or practical, a study in the journal Diabetes has shown you can transform your "bad fat" into brown fat by blasting the AC while you sleep.

 BEIGE FAT: "GOOD FAT"

 The neutral-colored fat, identified just a few years ago, has been harder to study because it's mixed in with brown and white fat and occurs in tiny pea-size deposits near the collarbone and along the spine.
 At least in mice, it shows huge potential for weight management.
 According to the Dana Farber Cancer Institute, mice release the hormone irisin from their muscles when they exercise, which converts white fat into brown fat—a process called "browning."
 Since humans have the same hormone in their blood, researchers suspect humans also produce beige fat via exercise.
-Certain foods, like grapes, can also make 'em beige; that's why the juicy bites are one of The 24 Best Toppings for Overnight Oats.
+Certain foods, like grapes, can also make 'em beige; add the juicy bites to overnight oats or snack on them on their own to reap the benefits.

 WHITE SUBCUTANEOUS FAT: "BAD FAT"